|Required Education||Bachelor's degree in aerospace engineering or related field|

 Entry-level workers typically perform routine tasks, such as checking calculations and entering inputs, under the supervision of an experienced engineer.
 New hires may also receive on-the-job, classroom training.
 As recruits advance, they may be assigned more complicated tasks, such as incorporating load calculations into models and evaluating the integrity of structural materials.
 Aerospace structural engineers may advance to become structural specialists, aerospace engineering managers, or chief engineering officers.

 Job Outlook and Salary

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for aerospace engineers were expected to decline by two percent between 2014 and 2024.
-The average annual salary for aerospace engineers was $110,570 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for aerospace engineers are expected to grow by two percent between 2018 and 2028.
+The median annual salary for aerospace engineers was $115,220 as of May 2018.
 Engineers might work in the aviation, defense, or space exploration industries.
 Additionally, because most engineering students take similar college courses, engineers have the flexibility to switch between industries or positions.

 Entry-level engineers need a bachelor's degree in aerospace engineering or related field.
 Advanced positions may require licensure.
 Licensure requirements generally include completing an accredited bachelor's degree program, accruing four years of work experience, and passing two examinations.
 Fundamentals of Engineering (FE), the first exam, may be taken after graduating from college.
 Engineers are eligible to take the second exam, Principles and Practice of Engineering (PE), after gaining the sufficient work experience.